 Free PDF Readers / Viewers

-Some of the free software listed are regularly used by people as an Adobe Reader replacement, since they tend to be lightweight (occupies little memory and is fast to start up) and are often less of a target of malware (which the Adobe Reader is, since it's so widely used).
+Some of the programs listed are regularly used by people as an Adobe Reader replacement, since they tend to be lightweight (occupies little memory and is fast to start up) and are often less of a target of malware.
 On the other hand, I have noticed that not all PDF software are created equal; some do not appear to render the colours ("colors" in US English), and perhaps other things as well, in a document in the same way as Adobe Reader.

 Related Pages